Table of Contents

 Eligible patients if all of the following is present

-- Hemodynamic: Dynamic LVOTO gradient, equal or above 50 mm Hg in basal metabolism or on minor provocation and mitral valve dysfunction.
+Hemodynamic: Dynamic LVOTO gradient, equal to or above 50 mm Hg in basal metabolism or on minor provocation and mitral valve dysfunction.